Parvashah09/Smart-Tab-Cleaner/readme.md

 # TabSweeper - Chrome Extension

-Smart Tab Cleaner is a Chrome extension designed to automatically close inactive tabs after a user-defined time interval.
+TabSweeper is a Chrome extension designed to automatically close inactive tabs after a user-defined time interval.
 It helps keep your browser fast and clutter-free by closing tabs that haven't been used recently - without interrupting active work or media playback.

 ## Overview